Diabetic Alert Dog Log · Privacy Policy

 California residents (CCPA/CPRA).
 Handler Labs does not currently meet the revenue or volume thresholds that trigger CCPA/CPRA applicability.
 Even so, we voluntarily honor the core California rights:

 California CMIA.
-For California users, Handler Labs treats your training records as confidential medical information under the California Confidentiality of Medical Information Act (Civil Code §56 et seq., as expanded by AB 254) and does not disclose them without your express authorization.
+For California users, Handler Labs treats your training records as confidential medical information and does not disclose them without your express authorization, consistent with the California Confidentiality of Medical Information Act (Civil Code §56 et seq.), including the §56.06 standard that applies the Act's confidentiality requirements to a consumer health application.

 Washington residents (My Health My Data Act).
 Washington's MHMDA (RCW 19.373) requires a separate Consumer Health Data Privacy Policy.
 See our Consumer Health Data Privacy Policy for the disclosures and rights specific to Washington residents.